avinoam134/LSTM_Auto_Encoder/readme..md

 at the end:
-- make all dry_runs=True and organise Tests.py
+- make all dry_runs=False and organise Tests.py
 - remove prints
 - change default parameters for all models

-if i have 1 file called X with path ./A/X and a python script in ./B and i would like to import X to the script - how would i implement it so that it will be valid for all operating systems?

-P3
+for github submission:
+ - reorganise data into neat folders
+ - normalise KFold on reconstruction
+ - rewrite all classes and workflows (generating data -> training and testing -> display) in an organised fashion. remove unnecessary codes.